ckswilliams/modOpenREM/docs/install.rst

 For production use, see `Database options`_ below

-Location settings for imports and exports
+Location setting for imports and exports
 `````````````````````````````````````````

 Csv and xlsx study information exports and patient size csv imports are